DarkStoorM/laravel-boilerplate/README.md

 Start the server with the following command: - ```composer start```

-**It is important to configure the environment files as well as ```phpunit.xml|phpunit.dusk.xml``` files, since different machines require different configuration!** - the default configuration
+**It is important to configure the environment files as well as ```phpunit.xml|phpunit.dusk.xml``` files, since different machines require different configuration!** - the default configuration should be enough to allow a quick start.

 ---